Blendify/blender-manual/blender_docs/manual/modeling/surfaces/introduction.rst

 Weight
 ------

+.. _fig-surface-intro-weight:

 .. figure:: /images/NurbsSurfaceWeightExample.jpg
    :width: 600px

-   One control point with a weight of 100.
+   One control point with a weight of 5.

 Guess what?
 Yes, it works exactly like :ref:`NURBS Curves <modeling-curve-weight>` ! *Weight* specifies how much each control point "pulls" on the curve.

-In Fig. Surface Weight 5 a single control point, labeled "C", has had its *Weight* set to 5.0 while all others are at their default of 1.0.
+In Fig. :ref:`fig-surface-intro-weight` a single control point, labeled "C", has had its *Weight* set to 5.0 while all others are at their default of 1.0.
 As you can see, that control point *pulls* the surface towards it.